eilvelia/tdl/README.md

   // it's also possible to log in as a bot using `client.loginAsBot('<TOKEN>')`. await client.login()

-  // Invoke a TDLib method.
+  // Call a TDLib method.
 The information regarding TDLib method list and
   // documentation is below this code block. const me = await client.invoke({ _: 'getMe' })
   console.log('My user:', me)